Compositional Generalization Requires Linear, Orthogonal Representations in Vision Embedding Models: Surveying necessary conditions in pretrained models

 {Compositional accuracy is computed by training one linear classifier per concept, then averaging each classifier's accuracy on the held-out combinations.
 For example, dSprites has 6 concepts (shape, orientation, $x$ position, $y$ position, size, and color); we train 6 classifiers and report their mean accuracy on unseen combinations.}

 \textbf{Results.} Across all datasets \emph{higher Projected $R^2$ coincides with higher compositional accuracy} (Fig.~\ref{fig:corrs_pretrained_models}).
 The randomly initialized OpenCLIP ViT-L/14 baseline consistently occupies the low-$R^2$/low-accuracy corner, indicating the effect is not a dimensionality or scale artifact, and follows the rationale of sanity checks in interpretability \citep{meloux2025deadsalmonsaiinterpretability}.
 The same trend is observed in zero-shot text-probe experiments on both PUG-Animal and ImageNet-AO (\Cref{sec:experiments-using-text-encoders-as-probes,fig:projected_r2_pug_animal,fig:projected_r2_imagenetao}).
-A full train/test-split ablation is reported in \Cref{app:linearity-and-compgen,fig:joint-linearity-compgen}.
-This is consistent with our theory: models whose embeddings are closer to a linear factorization also generalize better to unseen concept combinations.
+The correlation persists across train fractions $|S|/N \in \{0.001,\ldots,0.999\}$ and on the full $32{\times}32$ dSprites grid (\Cref{app:linearity-and-compgen,sec:train-frac-sweep-rebuttal,sec:r2-vs-train-frac-rebuttal,sec:svd-residual-rebuttal}), consistent with our theory: models whose embeddings are closer to a linear factorization also generalize better to unseen concept combinations.

 \begin{takeawaybox} \textbf{Takeaway \S \ref{sec:compositional-generalization-and-linear-factorization}:} Linear factorization in pre-trained models correlates positively with compositional generalization performance. \end{takeawaybox}